 We’re open for community gardening every Sunday and Wednesday from 11am-3pm* – so do join us.
 There’s always a range of jobs to suit all – from digging to seed-sowing to making tea.
 New volunteers are always welcome!
+You do not need to have gardened before, you will be shown what to do, but you must be able to work without constant supervision and to be able to take reasonable care for your health and safety.
 For everyone’s safety, vulnerable adults, children, and young people under the age of 18, can only attend the garden with a parent or carer.
 Our full safeguarding policy can be found on Our Policies page.

 *These hours may vary during December & January.